 Completed & Next Priority Projects:

-- LAFA/Town Rec Complex to the Kings neighborhood – the trail already exists but it is in need of improvement of the trail surface with a hard packed stone dust type of material.
-The trail runs from the tennis courts corner of the Town Rec Complex to King Phillip Dr. This project needs $25,000 to complete and is shovel ready.
+- LAFA/Town Rec Complex to the Kings neighborhood – this long existing trail has now had the surface improved with a hard pack material in late 2019/early 2020, however it does now need some drainage work.
+The trail runs from the tennis courts corner of the Town Rec Complex to King Phillip Dr.

 - School Bike Path – Phase 2 – Future ~1300 foot extension from Phase 1 end point at Moose Hill School to the Wilshire neighborhood of ~100 homes.
-This project is shovel ready and is estimated to cost $250,000.
+This project is shovel ready and is estimated to cost $400,000 because there is a water crossing that adds complexity to the project.